 Where do psychologists work?

-Government – Psychologists also occupy a wide range of positions in the government sector.
-Since the government provides key financial support for psychological research, psychologists are often found working for government bureaus and departments.
-Government’s regulation of the private industry also necessitates the need for industrial-organizational psychologists in government positions.
+Government – Psychologists also occupy many positions in the government sector.
+Since the government provides key financial support for research in regard to psychology, government branches are often where you can find many psychologists working.
+With the private practice industry being highly regulated, psychologists in the public government sector are a necessary role.

 Businesses & Nonprofits – Effective management of workers is an important element in the operation of any business organization.
-This is the reason why business organizations and entrepreneurs require the services of a psychologist in helping them understand the needs of their workers and foster an effective employer-employee relationship.
+This is the reason why business organizations and entrepreneurs require the services of a psychologist to help better understand how to serve their employees.

 Private Practice – The first thing that comes to mind when psychology is mentioned is a private organization where a psychologist render psychological services to his/her customers in the form of either a clinical counselor or a school psychologist.There are however, very few psychologist who set up private organizations as many prefer to seek employment in other settings.